mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Ends With&#x20;
+### Ends With Mystical Pattern

-Select elements that have that attribute which end with that value
+Target elements that have that mystical attribute which end with that enchanted value

 ```css
 [a$= "1"] {